TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/elm/index.md/index.md

 Okay, so we have a solution, but how do we run it?
-Well, Elm is a bit different than our typical languages because it’s for web use only.
-As a result, we’ll want to download the necessary utilities first.
+Well, Elm is a bit different than our typical languages because it's for web use only.
+As a result, we'll want to download the necessary utilities first.

 Now would be a good time to install Elm.
 With that installed,